oquistador/hammer-time/README.md

 Hunter don't hurt 'em
 ==============

-Sound board for only the funkiest 1 year-olds
+Sequencer for only the funkiest 1 year-olds